jundalisay/superblist/content/en/research/socrates/meno/chapter-04.md

 MENO: Yes.

+{{< l a="Socrates" >}}
-SOCRATES: But if he always possessed this knowledge he would always have known; or if he has acquired the knowledge he could not have acquired it in this life, unless he has been taught geometry; for he may be made to do the same with all geometry and every other branch of knowledge.
+But if he always possessed this knowledge he would always have known; or if he has acquired the knowledge he could not have acquired it in this life, unless he has been taught geometry;

+He may be made to do the same with all geometry and every other branch of knowledge.
 Now, has any one ever taught him all this?
 You must know about him, if, as you say, he was born and bred in your house.
+{{< /l >}}

 MENO: And I am certain that no one ever did teach him.